 Beef stew is a classic dish that warms the soul and delights the taste buds.
 This hearty and comforting meal is perfect for cold days or when you crave a wholesome and satisfying dinner.
 In this article, we will provide you with a delicious recipe to make beef stew from scratch.

-To make beef stew, you will need the following ingredients:
+To make, you will need the following ingredients:

 - 2 pounds (900g) beef stew meat, cut into bite-sized cubes

 - 4 potatoes, peeled and cut into chunks

 - 4 cups beef broth

 - 2 bay leaves

 - 1 teaspoon dried thyme

 - Start by coating the beef stew meat with flour.
 Place the flour in a shallow bowl or plastic bag and add the beef.
 Toss or shake until the meat is evenly coated.
 This will help thicken the stew as it cooks.